+1 (650) 322-2378

 She graduated from San Jose State University in the Spring of 2011 with a Bachelor of Science Degree in Aviation Operations and a Minor in Business.

 Enjoys: In her free time, Sara enjoys traveling, kickboxing, hiking, wine & craft beer tasting, and spending time on the lake near her cabin in Arnold.
-She also loves being a new mom to her daughter, Sienna.
+She also loves being a mom to her daughter, Sienna, and son, Salvatore.

 +1 (650) 320-8293